The Ultimate Sleep Posture Guide: Finding Your Perfect Spinal Alignment

 🧘 The Back Sleeper (The Soldier or Starfish Position)

-Generally considered the healthiest position, provided your lower back is supported.
+A position many people find comfortable, provided your lower back is supported.

 - The Goal: Maintain the natural inward curve (lordosis) of the lower back.